sodadata/docs/soda-cl/soda-cl-overview.md

 ![ask-ai](/assets/images/ask-ai.png){:height="600px" width="600px"}

+Soda AI SQL and Regex Assistants are enabled for *new* Soda Cloud accounts by default.
+If you do not wish to use them, navigate to **your avatar** > **Organization Settings**, then click to remove the check from the box for **Enable SQL and Regex Assistants Powered By Powered by OpenAI**.

+Existing Soda customers can review and accept the revised <a href="https://www.soda.io/terms-and-conditions" target="_blank">Terms & Conditions</a>, then <a href="https://go.soda.io/join-soda-ai-preview" target="_blank">request access</a>.

 Soda acknowledges that the output of the assistants may not be fully accurate or reliable.
 Leverage the assistants' output, but be sure to carefully review all queries and expressions you add to your checks.
-Refer to <a href="https://www.soda.io/terms-and-conditions" target="_blank">Soda's General Terms & Conditions</a> for further details.
+Refer to <a href="https://www.soda.io/terms-and-conditions" target="_blank">Soda's General Terms & Conditions</a> in the Use of AI for further details.

 Be aware that Soda shares the content of all SQL and Regex assistant prompts/input and output with OpenAI to perform the processing that yields the output.
 Following OpenAI's suggestion, Soda also sends metadata, such as schema information, to OpenAI along with the prompts/input in order to improve the quality of the output.
 Read more about OpenAI at <a href="https://openai.com/policies" target="_blank">https://openai.com/policies</a>.

-Soda AI SQL and Regex Assistants are enabled for *new* Soda Cloud accounts by default.
-If you do not wish to use them, navigate to **your avatar** > **Organization Settings**, then click to remove the check from the box for **Enable SQL and Regex Assistants Powered By Powered by OpenAI**.

-Existing Soda customers can review and accept the revised <a href="https://www.soda.io/terms-and-conditions" target="_blank">Terms & Conditions</a>, then <a href="https://go.soda.io/join-soda-ai-preview" target="_blank">request access</a>.

-The **Ask AI Assistant**, available for <a href="https://go.soda.io/join-soda-ai-preview" target="_blank">preview access upon request</a>, is powered, in part, by kapa.ai.
-While Soda collaborates with third parties to develop certain AI features, it's important to note that Soda does not disclose any primary data with our partners, such as data samples or data profiling details.
-We only share prompts and some schema information with OpenAI and kapa.ai to enhance the accuracy of the assistants.
+{% include ask-ai.md %}

 <br />